Will-Wright/image-segmentation/README.md

 ### New Contributions:

-* more efficient method for image segmentation eigenvalue problem
+* More efficient method for image segmentation eigenvalue problem

    * Requires 50% to 95% fewer flops than the previous `NewtonEigSolver` method of Eriksson, Olsson, Kahl.

    * Avoids potentially ill-conditioned generalized eigenvalue problems, instead solving well-conditioned standard eigenvalue problems (see runtime spikes for `NewtonEigSolver` below).

-* more efficient method for computing adjacency matrix
+* More efficient method for computing adjacency matrix

-   * x
+   * Computes the pixel adjacency matrix in `O(n)` flops, where `n` is the number of pixels.
+The current method in [`scikit-image`](https://github.com/scikit-image/scikit-image/blob/master/skimage/future/graph/rag.py) requires `O(n^2)`.

 Demo Tutorial